Audit Trail

 * **New records**: all initial values in green.

-* **Updates**: old values in red with a strikethrough, new values in green.
+* **Updates**: old values in red with a strikethrough, new values in green, with field names in gray.

 ## Use Cases